evillarruel/html-style-guide/README.md

 The HTML5 markup incorporates some new tags designed to make web pages structure more logical and functional. http://www.w3.org/TR/html5/dom.html#elements
-*Always use the class of the element
-*Use ARIA attribute

 ####Header
-Represents the header of a section, and it is assumed to be given more importance than the rest, especially if the section is an ítem.
+Represents the header of a section, and it is assumed to be given more importance than the rest, especially if the section is an item.

 ````html